Lockwood-Community-Church/bylaws/README.md

-# bylaws
-Lockwood Community Church's bylaws.
+# Lockwood Community Church's bylaws.

 This document use Markdown [www.markdownguide.org](https://www.markdownguide.org/basic-syntax/)

 These are also kept on [lockwoodchurch.org](https://lockwoodchurch.org)